 You’ve likely encountered tofu before (especially if you’ve been investigating the vegetarian meal space), but tempeh definitely seems to be less known.

-Tempeh is a fermented soybean-based product that’s a great source of protein and fiber.
-It usually comes in a solid block (seen in the photo above) that can be sliced/diced/broken down into whatever form you’d like for cooking.
-You can see it crumbled in the picture below for use in this tempeh taco recipe.
+Originating in Indonesia, tempeh is a fermented soybean-based product that's a great source of protein and fiber.
+It usually comes in a solid block (seen in the photo below) that can be sliced/diced/broken down into whatever form you'd like for cooking.
+You can see it crumbled in the picture above for use in these tempeh tacos.

 Per Lightlife, the brand of tempeh I usually buy (not sponsored, just a brand I like that I can reliably get at my usual, non-specialty supermarket), the black spots form from the heating/cooling processes during fermentation and are totally safe to eat.